-The masses will work hard for a wage—for material, for stuff—which every capitalist thinks is their sole desire, but in fact the masses want bread because they think it will give them room to go for some light.
+The masses will work hard for a wage—for material, for stuff—which every capitalist thinks is their sole desire, but in fact the deeper reason the masses want bread is that they think it will give them room to go for some light.
 Nobody just wants raw materials.
 They want what the bourgeoisie promise everyone: the ability to pursue happiness.
 The ability to pursue having one’s creativity empowered to make changes in the world, allowing an experience that teaches one about both oneself and the world.
 This is the light.
 This is what everyone wants.
 But the bourgeoisie keep this for themselves, the power to enact one’s curiosity, while selling the idea that everyone can have it.
-And the bourgeoisie either delude themselves that everyone *can* have it right now (and somehow fail to get it), tell themselves that not everyone is really fit to have much of it because most people are innately inferior to the few elites who run things, tell themselves that maybe one day everyone could have it but right now there’s not enough stuff to go around in the world so the best we can do is for the elites to steward the masses to raise the productive forces until there is enough, or shrug and say “fuck them, I got mine.”
+And the bourgeoisie either delude themselves that everyone *can* have it right now (and somehow fail to get it), tell themselves that not everyone is really fit to have much of it because most people are innately inferior to the few elites who run things, tell themselves that maybe one day everyone could have it but right now there’s not enough stuff to go around in the world so the best we can do is for the elites to steward the masses to raise the productive forces until there is enough, tell themselves that there may be enough stuff now but people have to be culturally transformed by outside experts, or just shrug and say “fuck them, I got mine.”

 Art for art’s sake, or (what *may* amount to the same thing) the philanthropy that everyone in the bourgeoisie engages in, goes up a cul-de-sac.
 It settles for a light that cannot include everyone, a light that is furthermore compromised with bourgeois (and therefore false and self-hating and anti-human) ideas.
 It settles for a light oozing with poison because they can pay for enough pus and anesthesia to keep the infection (and the pain it causes) at bay.